 The Open University (OU) was founded by Royal Charter in 1969.
 It has an international reputation for the quality of its teaching by supported open learning, for its research and for offering a university education to many students who would not otherwise have had the opportunity to study.
-The University's mission can be summarised thus: The Open University is open to people, places, methods and ideas.
+The OU's mission can be summarised thus: The Open University is open to people, places, methods and ideas.

-A.1.1 Institutional approval and validated awards
+A1.1 Institutional approval and validated awards

-OU validated awards are conferred under the University's Royal Charter.
+OU validated awards are conferred under the OU's Royal Charter.
 They are of comparable standard to those made to students directly registered with the OU and other UK universities.
-They are available to institutions entering into a partner relationship with the OU, which requires institutions to demonstrate their ability to quality assure their own provision.
-Any organisation offering programmes of study at higher education level may seek to become approved by the University and offer programmes leading to its validated awards.
+They are available to approved partner institutions, able to demonstrate their ability to quality assure their own provision, in a validated relationship with the OU.
+Any organisation offering programmes of study at higher education level may seek to become approved by the OU and offer programmes leading to its validated awards.

 The approval of an institution wishing to offer OU validated awards is required before programmes of study can be validated.
-Once an institution is approved, a legally binding institutional agreement is drawn up setting out the relationship between the University and the institution and defining their responsibilities.
+Once an institution is approved, a legally binding institutional agreement is drawn up setting out the relationship between the OU and the institution and defining their responsibilities.
 Institutions may not market or recruit students to any validated programmes until they are in receipt of the legally binding institutional agreement.

-A.1.2 Authority for institutional approval and review
+A1.2 Authority for institutional approval, review and reapproval

-The authority for approving and for reviewing partner institutions, and validating and revalidating programmes, rests with the OU Senate and is exercised through the University's Curriculum Partnership Committee (CuPC) for all decisions concerning institutional approval and validation.
+The authority for approving, reviewing and for reapproving partner institutions, and validating and revalidating programmes, rests with the OU Senate and is exercised through the OU's Curriculum Partnership Committee (CuPC) for all decisions concerning Institutional (Re)approval and Programme (Re)validation.